tilo/smarter_csv/README.md

 # SmarterCSV

  [![codecov](https://codecov.io/gh/tilo/smarter_csv/branch/main/graph/badge.svg?token=1L7OD80182)](https://codecov.io/gh/tilo/smarter_csv) [![Gem Version](https://badge.fury.io/rb/smarter_csv.svg)](http://badge.fury.io/rb/smarter_csv)

+#### LATEST CHANGES

+* Version 1.10.0 has BREAKING CHANGES:

+    Changed behavior:
+     + when `user_provided_headers` are provided:
+       * if they are not unique, an exception will now be raised
+       * they are taken "as is", no header transformations can be applied
+       * when they are given as strings or as symbols, it is assumed that this is the desired format
+       * the value of the `strings_as_keys` options will be ignored

+     + option `duplicate_header_suffix` now defaults to `''` instead of `nil`.
+       * this allows automatic disambiguation when processing of CSV files with duplicate headers, by appending a number
+       * explicitly set this option to `nil` to get the behavior from previous versions.

 #### Development Branches

 * default branch is `main` for 1.x development

 * 2.x development is on `2.0-development` (check this branch for 2.0 documentation)
+  - This is an EXPERIMENTAL branch - DO NOT USE in production

-#### Work towards Future Version 2.0
+#### Work towards Future Version 2.x

-* Work towards SmarterCSV 2.0 is still ongoing, with improved features, and more streamlined options, but consider it as experimental at this time.
+* Work towards SmarterCSV 2.x is still ongoing, with improved features, and more streamlined options, but consider it as experimental at this time.
   Please check the [2.0-develop branch](https://github.com/tilo/smarter_csv/tree/2.0-develop), open any issues and pull requests with mention of tag v2.0.

 ---------------